rizinorg/book/src/crackmes/ioli/ioli_0x02.md

 we can easily get the value of eax. it's 0x16.

-It gets hard when the scale of program grows. radare2 provides a pseudo disassembler output in C-like syntax.
+It gets hard when the scale of program grows. rizin provides a pseudo disassembler output in C-like syntax.
 It may be useful.
 ```
 [0x08048330]> pdc@main
 function main () {